Overview of Labor Contracts in Vietnam: An Introduction

 Female employees

 The Labor Code prohibits night work, overtime, or long trips for female employees under certain conditions related to pregnancy and childcare.
-Female employees raising a child under 12 months old are entitled to a 60-minute break per day during working hours with full pay.
+Female employees raising a child under 12 months old are entitled to a 60-minute break per day during working hours with full pay, as part of the mandatory employee benefits required under the 2019 Labor Code.